Buyer’s Market vs Seller’s Market: A Guide to Decoding Market Conditions

 How long does a seller’s or buyer’s market last?
 It depends

 Unfortunately, there’s no crystal ball to tell us how long a buyer’s or seller’s market will last.
 Economic factors and world events influence the state of the real estate market.
-And unpredictable phenomena can throw a wrench in any theories (hello, 2020 pandemic?).
+Additionally, unforeseen circumstances, such as the COVID-19 pandemic, can disrupt market trends and defy expectations.

 Selling soon?
 Market conditions matter